Gorzen/dotfiles/README.md

 ### Design

-*Minimize obfuscations and config sizes - avoid hacks*
+*Minimize obfuscations and config sizes - try to avoid hacks*

 - The whole config should be declarative and built with NixOS
 - Configure programs in their standard format (e.g. not in nix itself)